mizjaggy18/S_Delete_whitepatch/README.md

 # S_Delete_whitepatch
-To delete patches with predefined white-bin threshold from 16-bin histogram
+To delete patches with predefined white-bin threshold from n-bin histogram